phrgab/peaks/README.md

 - **structure** - required for the use of the `bz` module, for e.g. plotting Brillouin zones on the data;
 - **ML** - required for the use of the machine learning module;
-- **dev** - optional development dependencies, used for e.g. formatting the code or building local copies of the documentation.
+- **dev** - optional development dependencies, used for e.g. linting the code and installing pre-commit hooks.
+- **docs** - optional dependencies for building local copies of the documentation.

 ## Basic Usage
 `peaks` is typically run in a Jupyter notebook or equivalent.
 To import peaks run: